Decoupling Reasoning and Confidence: Resurrecting Calibration in Reinforcement Learning from Verifiable Rewards: Experiments

-We observe that the base model and the GRPO-trained model exhibit heavily skewed confidence distributions, reflecting severe over-confidence.
+\textbf{DCPO introduces balanced confidence distribution. } To analyze how different training strategies shape verbalized confidence behavior, we visualize the predicted confidence distribution in Figure~\ref{distribution}.
+We observe that GRPO-trained model exhibit heavily skewed confidence distributions, reflecting severe over-confidence.
 RLCR collapses confidence estimates toward extreme values, indicating poor confidence granularity.
-In comparison, DCPO produces a substantially balanced and continuous confidence distribution, which demonstrates that decoupled calibration with hybrid supervision is critical for learning expressive and reliable verbalized confidence.
+In comparison, DCPO produces a balanced and continuous confidence distribution, which demonstrates that decoupled calibration with hybrid supervision is critical for learning expressive and reliable confidence.